 When shopping for a new laptop, it’s easy to succumb to choice overload.
-There are so many laptop models available, where a single digit difference in the model number between choice A and choice B could mean completely different components and capabilities.
+There are so many laptop models available, where a single-digit difference in the model number between choice A and choice B could mean completely different components and capabilities.
 We’re here to help relieve that burden and provide you with the best choices for a new Dell laptop.

 Dell is a reliable laptop manufacturer with options that range from casual web surfers to professional laptops capable of intensive gaming.
 Plus, if you’re a PC-over-Mac kind of person, Dell is certainly a smart way to go.
 So, avoid that pesky choice overload and take a look at our recommendations for the Best Dell laptops available.

-1. Dell XPS 13
+1. Dell XPS 13 (2020 Model)

 The Dell XPS 13 is a powerful machine available in a number of different configurations to build the best laptop for your needs.
 And regardless of the components you choose, the laptop remains lightweight and portable.
-With a 10th Generation Intel Core i3-i7 processor, 4GB-16GB RAM, and a minimum 265GB solid state drive, this Dell laptop can be everything from your daily driver to your office powerhouse.
+With a 10th Generation Intel Core i3-i7 processor, 4GB-16GB RAM, and a minimum 265GB solid-state drive, this Dell laptop can be everything from your daily driver to your office powerhouse.
 And only weighing 2.7 pounds, it’s a smart option for business travelers, especially considering the lengthily 11-hour battery life.
 It’s tough to find this combination of portability and power in a laptop.
 That’s what makes the Dell XPS 13 a great Dell laptop option.

-2. Dell Inspiron 11
+8. Dell Inspiron 11

 A convertible laptop under $400 is a great way to get plenty of utility from your laptop without spending your last dollar.
 The 2-1 Inspiron 11 provides great viewing options for video content and plenty of hands on control with the 11-inch touch display.
 The Dell Inspiron comes with a AMD A9-9420e processor, 4GB of memory and 64GB-128GB of storage, depending on the options you choose.
 We recommend going for more storage as the price only jumps around $50.
 This Dell laptop isn’t really for office use or intensive computing tasks, but is a good option for everyday web surfing and emailing, especially considering the affordable price.

 9. Dell XPS 13 2-1

 The extra utility of a 2-1 laptop adds another useful element to an already excellent laptop.
 The XPS 13 2-1 adds a little more power to the already impressive XPS 13 combined with a design that allows you to use the laptop in four unique ways.
-Weighing 2.9 pounds, the 2-1 is a hair heavier than its non-flexible counterpart, but you can max out the configuration at 512GB of solid state drive storage, which is double that of the XPS 13.
+Weighing 2.9 pounds, the 2-1 is a hair heavier than its non-flexible counterpart, but you can max out the configuration at 512GB of solid-state drive storage, which is double that of the XPS 13.

-4. Alienware Area-51m
+10. Alienware Area-51m

-This Dell laptop can be souped up to have three storage units installed providing well over a 1TB of storage.
+This Dell laptop can be souped up to have three storage units installed providing well over 1TB of storage.
 The 32GB of memory is necessary to handle intensive gaming, and overkill for office tasks — which we promise is a good thing.
 If you want the balls-to-the-wall version of the Area-51m, it’s going to cost you a pretty penny.
 When you max out the components, you’ll be looking at a $3,700 price tag.
 Even the least intensive model is just shy of $2,000.
 But the power is certainly worth it.

-6. Dell Latitude 7400 2-1
+11. Dell Latitude 7400 2-in-1 Laptop

-This powerful office machine comes with Intel i5-i7 processor configurations along with 8GB-16GB of RAM depending on how much computer power you need.
+This powerful office machine comes with Intel i5-i7 processor configurations along with 8GB-16GB of RAM depending on how much computing power you need.
 With flexible power comes actual flexibility.
-The 2-1 design along with the touch screen display allow you to fold the screen around to use the laptop with a more hands-on approach.
+The 2-1 design along with the touch screen display allows you to fold the screen around to use the laptop with a more hands-on approach.
 And weighing right around 3 pounds, this Dell office laptop is easy enough to pick up with one hand and take it from one meeting to another.
 The portability doesn’t compromise its connectivity either.
 There are plenty of USB ports, HDMI and card readers to connect extra monitors, hard drives and other storage devices to the Latitude 7400.
-It’s the right amount of power, utility and portability for the office.
+It’s the right amount of power, utility and portability for the modern office.